happy-little-zhang/Bit-Scanner/README.md

-1.CAN Datasets are stored in csv format (timestamp, ID, byte1 byte2 byte3 byte4 byte5 byte6 byte7 byte8), all data are collected under attack-free situation.
+1.CAN Datasets are stored in csv format (timestamp(us), ID, byte1 byte2 byte3 byte4 byte5 byte6 byte7 byte8), all data are collected under attack-free situation.

 2.Whole Source file are implemented in C/C++ language.